 The surgeon then takes stitches at the muscles of the hiatus and closed the enlarged hiatus, and makes is of the normal size.
 Of the size that will just allow the esophagus to pass.
 Futher the fundus of the stomach is pulled behind the lower part of the foodpipe and wraped around the LES valve.
 This wrap is kept in palce by taking few stiches.

-Once the surgery is done, the anesthetic doctor will change the medications such that you will start to awake.
+Once the surgery is done, the anesthetic doctor will change the medications such that you gradually regain consciousness.
 Once he is sure you are awake enough to breathe yourself and gulp the saliva, he will remove the tube from your windpipe.
 He will make sure you are comfortable, pain-free, and breathing well.
 Once he is convinced about your wellbeing, we will shift you to a shifting bed.
 You are then taken to the recovery room on this bed itself.

 In the recovery room, your pulse, BP, and oxygen will be monitored for about 10 minutes.
 This is the time when you would be still very sleepy.
 Hence, one staff will be there to comfort you and monitor your condition.
 The surgeon and anesthetist will also visit you to make sure you are doing well.
 They will also talk to the relatives and update them about your condition and will allow them to meet you.
-All this is done to relieve you and your relatives from the anxiety of surgery.
+All this is done to make you and your relatives comfortable and reduce the stress of surgery.

-Once you are reasonably awake you would be shifter back to your room.
+Once you are reasonably awake, you would be shifter back to your room.
 You would be allowed to rest for a couple of hours.
-On duty, the doctor will be there in case you need any help.
+The on-duty doctor will be there in case you need any help.
 After 2 hours, the staff will check your pulse, BP, and oxygen levels.
 And once they make sure you are well awake, you would be advised to sit.
 Gradually, as you feel comfortable water and then other liquids will be started orally.
 You would be advised to get out of bed, walk a few steps in the room under the observation of staff.
 At his point in time, all the IV drip and medications are stopped.

 Once all this goes well, you would be advised to go to the washroom and pass urine.
 Initially, there may be a little bit pain, but that reduces once you start moving around.
 In case the pain is more, further medications will be given by the doctor after a telephonic talk with your surgeon.
 All the medications are given orally once liquids are started and you do not have vomiting.
 Even if all is well, your progress will be updated to your surgeon by the on-duty doctor.

 You will be called for a follow-up visit in a couple of days after discharge.
 The main aim is to ensure that you are doing well and check your wounds.
 The surgeon will check your wounds, clean it, and reapply the bandages.
 He will discuss how to progress with your diet and resuming activities after surgery.
-Any other questions of yours would be answered at this time.
+All of your questions would be answered at this time.

 Generally, a soft diet is advised for a couple of days.
 There can be a little difficulty in swallowing food for the initial few days.
 All you have to do is eat slowly and chew properly.
 This should settle in about a week.
 Once you are able to eat a soft diet reasonably well, we can gradually start all other food as per your normal diet.
 In the initial few weeks, you should eat a small quantity at a time, as you may feel full with less amount of food.
 This is a temporary phenomenon and should gradually improve in a few weeks.